gbad-project/docs/llm-yasgui/README.md

 ## Feature
-Write a comment line on Line 1 to send the entire text area contents to the first available LLM.
+Write a comment line on Line 1 to send the entire text area contents to the first available large language model (LLM).

 ```sparql
 SELECT * WHERE {  # this is not a full-line comment  <-- Line 1